You don’t forget the face of the person who was your last hope. -Suzanne Collins

 - 100 g (about 3/4 cup) hazelnuts, roasted and chopped (or any other kind of nut that you prefer)

 - Preheat oven to 350°F.

-- Mix together flour, baking soda, salt and nutmeg in a small bowl.
+- Mix together flour, baking soda, salt and cinnamon in a small bowl.

 - In a large bowl, beat together butter and sugars.